aplteam/Tatin/docs/TatinUserSettings.md

  myc    https://tatin.mycompany.com/   90
 ```

-Note that the priority is not 0 anymore but 90: Any 0 is replaced by the lowest number yet minus 10. `priority` is used to determine the sequence in which the Registries are scanned in case the user asks for a specific package without specifying any registry at all.
+The priority is not 0 anymore but 90: any 0 is replaced by the lowest number yet minus 10.

+Note that so far we have changed the user settings in the workspace, _not_ on file.
+This allows you to experiment with certain settings without making the change permanent.
+That means that other sessions won't be affected.

 #### Adding the Tatin Test Registry